markkurossi/mpc/README.md

  - In: [750000 0]
 ```

-The _garbler_'s input is 750000 and it is set to the circuit inputs `N1`.
-The garbler connects to the evaluator's TCP port and they run the garbled circuit protocol.
-At the end, garbler (and evaluator) print the result of the circuit, which is this case is single `bool` value `N2`:
+The garbler's input is 750000 and it is set to the circuit inputs
+`N1`.
+The garbler connects to the evaluator's TCP port and they run
+the garbled circuit protocol.
+At the end, garbler (and evaluator)
+print the result of the circuit, which is this case is single `bool`
+value `N3`:

 ```
 Result[0]: 0